KimBergstroem/gamers_insight-CRUD-Blog-App/TESTING.md

 ### HTML Validation

-- Our HTML validation tests were mostly successful, with only a few minor issues detected.
+- HTML validation tests were mostly successful, with only a few minor issues detected.
 These issues were related to unconventional HTML structures introduced by the Summernote rich text editor, but they have been handled appropriately.

 ### CSS Validation

-- Our CSS code was free from errors, ensuring compliance with web standards and promoting consistent design and layout.
+- CSS code was free from errors, ensuring compliance with web standards and promoting consistent design and layout.

 ### Accessibility

 - The WAVE Web Accessibility Evaluation Tool helped identify potential accessibility issues, including errors and contrast warnings.
-We addressed these issues promptly to improve the overall accessibility of the website.
+I addressed these issues promptly to improve the overall accessibility of the website.

 ### Performance

-- Our performance tests yielded strong results, indicating excellent performance on both desktop and mobile devices.
+- Performance tests yielded strong results, indicating excellent performance on both desktop and mobile devices.
 Some known errors related to image optimization were identified but could not be resolved due to external dependencies.

 ### User Experience

 - Engaged in user testing with various scenarios and received positive feedback from testers, addressing any issues they encountered.

+### Automated Testing

+- I conducted automated testing using Django's testing framework, covering essential components, CRUD functionalities, and URL patterns.
+Automated tests passed successfully, ensuring the reliability of critical features.

 ### User Stories